Alumni

 Master of Science, Biology (2014)

 Jessica was a MS student in the lab who has a BS in Biology from Marian University.
 Jessica’s initial interest after graduating from her undergraduate program was in Wildlife Medicine and she spent a year at Purdue University in the vet school including a 1 month stint in Africa.
 She decided, however, that the basis of the biodiversity crisis is ecological and thus it requires an ecological solution (rather than a medical one).
 For this reason she joined the lab and developed a project that focuses on biodiversity and ecosystem function in forests.
-Presently, she serves as Director of the Office of Sustainability at Indiana University-Purdue University Indianapolis (IUPUI).
+Presently, she serves as the Chief Sustainability Officer of the Indiana University System.

 Publication(s) from work in the lab: